edmarlozada/JuanFi-onLogin-onLogout-v7/README.md

 - totally different kind of login/logout scripts!

 ### What's in v7 (2023-12-29)
-- would cause conflict with the other brownout script! { important }
 - not compatible with JuanFi Manager APK! { important }
+- would cause conflict if using the other brownout script! { important }
 - uses user-email to check valid entry! { NEW }
 - cancel user-login if invalid user email/profile! { NEW }
 - cancel user-login if invalid user comment! { NEW }